 Not all substrates are infused with primer.
 Plaster and bare drywall are porous and can absorb a great amount of the pigments and binders (resins) that are found in paint.
 The paint’s base coat will typically contain a binder film that’s much thinner, which means that the next coat of paint won’t have the means to stick to the coat of paint that came before it.
 In general, never skip the primer if the paint being used isn’t already sealed with it.

-Unfortunately, water-filled bubbles may be on the substrate level, deeper in the paint, or in the top coat.
+Unfortunately, water-filled bubbles may be on the substrate level, deeper in the paint, or in the topcoat.
 It’s common to find this type of bubbling in kitchens, bathrooms, and basements due to excess condensation and moisture in those rooms.

-Before putting in the effort to scrape off and patch these paint bubbles, be sure to address and investigate the moisture’s source.
+Step 1: Address and investigate the moisture’s source.
 Moisture can come from anywhere, such as flooding, bathroom humidity, plumbing problems, roof leaks, and more.